apache/accumulo-website/contributor/bylaws.md

 More details about the Foundation can be found on its pages.

-Accumulo is a typical ASF project, operating under a set of principles known collectively as [the Apache Way][thisistheway].
+Accumulo is a typical ASF project, operating under a set of principles known collectively as [The Apache Way][thisistheway].
 If you are new to ASF development, please refer to the [Incubator project][incubator] for more information on how ASF projects operate.